ricardoom/dominotrono/content/posts/re-re-design-pt1.md

 - Added in the stack utility
 - Reorganization of the style scheme completed
 - Working towards using `clamp()` instead of the responsive font vendor function
+- creating more partial templates to further isolate blocks of code for ease of use and readability